ucsd-cse29/ss1-25/src/index.md

 page will become the official syllabus with links to readings, assignments, and policies.

+## Course Components

+There are several components to the course:

+- **Problem Sets**
+- **Lab sessions**
+- **Exams**
+- **Lecture sessions**

+### Problem Sets

+In weeks 2, 3, 4, and 5 there will be a _problem set_ due before lab.
+These will
+be hosted on PrairieLearn and consist mostly of small, self-contained programming problems for you to complete.

+These serve a few purposes:

+1. They are practice for you.
+Developing small programs from scratch is not just conceptually important, it is important for your eyes, fingers, and brain to learn to coordinate on common patterns in writing and running code.
+2. They will be integral parts of lab.
+In week 2-4 we will use some of the solutions to the problem sets as building blocks for the programs we create in lab.
+3. They are practice for the exams, both in content and format.
+The exams in this course will focus on writing programs and using software tools in a controlled environment, and that environment is shared between the problem sets and exams.

+### Lab Sessions

+The course's lab component meets for 4 hours.
+In each lab you'll switch between working on your own, working in pairs, and participating in group discussions about your approach, lessons learned, programming problems, and so on.

+Each lab has a dual theme:

+- Combining small functions and programs from the week's practice into a larger application
+- Learning development tools and techniques for managing, debugging, and testing your codebases

+The lab sessions and groups will be led by TAs and tutors, who will note your participation in these discussions for credit.
+Note that you must **participate**, not merely **attend**, for credit.
+You will get a score of 0, 1, 2, or 3 at the end of each lab based on you and your group's participation and completion of the lab activities.

+If you miss lab, you'll still be held accountable for understanding the relevant material via Exams and Assignments.
+You can miss one lab without it impacting your grade (see [Grading](#grading) below).
+There is no way to make up a lab, even for illness, travel, or emergencies.
+My preference would be to require all 5 labs for an A, and have some kind of excused absences.
+However, tracking excused absences doesn't really scale, so the “one for any reason” policy is how we handle it.
+You don't need to justify your missed labs.
+Contact the instructor if you'll miss more than 1 lab for unavoidable reasons.

+### Exams

+The exams will be administered through [PrairieLearn](https://www.prairielearn.com/about) and be similar in format to the problem sets.

+There are 3 exams during the quarter in weeks 2-4.
+On each you'll get a **Full Pass** (2 points), **Partial Pass** (1 point), or **Try Again** (0 points) as your score.

+We don't have a traditionally-scheduled final exam for this course (you can ignore the block provided in Webreg).
+Instead, in the last few days of the summer session, you'll have the opportunity to retake **up to two** of the exams from during the quarter to improve your score up to a **Full Pass** regardless of the score on the first attempt.
+The questions on the retakes may be different than the original exam, but will test the same learning outcomes.
+This is also the only make-up option for missed exams during the quarter: if you miss an exam for any reason it will be scored as 0, and you can use one of your retake opportunities on that exam.

+For the in-person section, exams will be proctored through the [Triton Testing Center CBTF](https://tritontesting.ucsd.edu/cbtf/index.html).
+For the remote section, your exams will be proctored on Zoom.
+Detailed instructions will come before the week 2 exam.
+For remote exams, you should make sure you have _two_ devices available: one that can be logged into Zoom with a camera pointed at your physical workspace (this can be a phone or tablet), and one that you will use to complete the exam.

+### Lecture Sessions

+Lecture sessions will be a mix of presenting content, Q&A, and time for you to work alone or in groups on problems from problem sets with follow-up Q&A.

+Participation will be graded (see [Grading](#grading) below).
+Actual participation activities may vary from session to session, and may include:

+- Submitting something on PrairieLearn that we worked on in the lecture session
+- Submitting something in the live Zoom chat or similar Q&A tool
+- Answering a question/making a contribution when called on/at some point during a session

 ## Grading

 The three main course components have achievement levels to get an A, B, or C in